dtcristo/tap-racer/README.md

 # TapRacer

-To start TapRacer:
+To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Install Node.js dependencies with `npm install`
+  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 Visit [localhost:4000/console](http://localhost:4000/console) on your desktop to view the game console.